tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 `Precommit` and `Prevote` messages use a common [Vote struct](https://github.com/tendermint/tendermint/blob/a419f4df76fe4aed668a6c74696deabb9fe73211/types/vote.go#L50).
 This struct currently contains a timestamp.
-This timestamp is set using the [voteTime](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L2241) function and therefore vote times correspond to the validator’s local time.
+This timestamp is set using the [voteTime](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/internal/consensus/state.go#L2241) function and therefore vote times correspond to the current Unix time known to the validator.
 For precommits, this timestamp is used to construct the [CommitSig that is included in the block in the LastCommit](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/types/block.go#L754) field.
 For prevotes, this field is unused.
 Proposer-based timestamps will use the [RoundState.Proposal](https://github.com/tendermint/tendermint/blob/c3ae6f5b58e07b29c62bfdc5715b6bf8ae5ee951/internal/consensus/types/round_state.go#L76) timestamp to construct the `signedBytes` `CommitSig`.